-- the Non-Monitoring RTO's real-time Market Flow on each M2M Flowgate compared to its M2M Entitlement for M2M Flowgates eligible for redispatch on each M2M Flowgate; and - 2. the ex-ante Shadow Price at each M2M Flowgate.
+- the Non-Monitoring RTO's real-time Market Flow, determined in accordance with Section 7.1 above, on each M2M Flowgate compared to its M2M Entitlement for M2M Flowgates eligible for redispatch on each M2M Flowgate; and - 2. the ex-ante Shadow Price at each M2M Flowgate.